qgis/QGIS-Enhancement-Proposals/qep-407-dataviewer-modeldesigner.md

 > **_NOTE:_**  The toolbar above, is only here as an example and does not reflect the final actions (see section underneath)

-### The split between map canvas and attribut table
+### The split between map canvas and attribute table

 The attibut table and the map canvas are both present in the data viewer.
 They can be splitted and resized as user wish.